tableau/tableau-data-acceleration-client/docs/da_tutorial.md

 ### Monitor Your Accelerated Workbooks

-To see which workbooks have been enabled, use the `--status`, and `--show-schedules` commands.

-Display all the workbooks that are enabled, and which acceleration schedules are associated.
+Display all the workbooks that are enabled, and the scheduled tasks for data acceleration.
 `python accelerate_workbooks.py --status`

 Display the accelerated schedules associated with workbooks.
 `python accelerate_workbooks.py --show-schedules`

+Display the scheduled tasks for data acceleration.
+`python accelerate_workbooks.py --show-tasks`

 ### Load Your Accelerated Workbooks and Check the Performance

-#### Tableau Server Administrator Views
+Display a summary of the acceleration benefit for enabled workbooks.
+`python accelerate_workbooks.py --compare`

 Tableau Server provides an administrator view to review the load times for workbooks.
 See [Stats for Load Times](https://help.tableau.com/current/server/en-us/adminview_stats_load_time.htm).